tychosoft/moderncli/FEATURES.md

 ## process.hpp

 Access process properties and execute programs.
-This includes dso plugin load support and some generic posix features that may require deep platform support to effectively emulate on some targets.
+Automatic management of system descriptors and mapping is offered.
+This also includes dso plugin load support and some generic posix features that may require deep platform support to effectively emulate on some targets.

 ## random.hpp